mattstruble/mattstruble.github.io/_posts/2020-05-24-automating-ml-pipeline.md

 3. Activates the conda environment.
 4. Starts the run script.

 Since the run script continues to run until the training is over, the output can be piped back across into the runs log.log file on the NAS machine.
-The call to `timeout ${timeout}` ensures that the training session doesn't exceed the user-defined timeout period, killing the ssh session which also kills the run on the server.
+The call to `timeout ${timeout} ssh ...` ensures that the training session doesn't exceed the user-defined timeout period, killing the ssh session which also kills the run on the server.

 When the training finishes, or timesout, the backup script is killed and the final output file is copied over to storage and the end time is stored in the info file.